 She watched the videos several times with tears swimming in her eyes.

-“I am your second eye, I saw everything that happened in your home when you weren’t around.”
-The woman said with gait in her tone.
+“I am your second eye, I saw everything that happened in your home when you weren’t around,” the woman said.

 “I have seen everything, thanks for telling me.
-Maybe this was the right time to know.”
-She whispered tearily and kept walking.
-She didn’t wear a brassiere, so her nipple pointed through her breast in a filmy white dress.
-But she didn’t care, all she wanted was a place to cool her boiling brain and her shattered heart.
+Maybe this was the right time to know,” she whispered tearfully and kept walking.
+She didn’t wear a brassiere, so her nipples showed through a filmy white dress.
+But she didn’t care.
+All she wanted was a place to cool her boiling brain and her shattered heart.
 She’d left her phone at home.
 Her mother in-law was worried, and tried calling her to come breastfeed Nathan.
 After a few hours, she strolled back home, carried her son and breastfed him quietly.

 She nodded calmly, “Yes.
 I am not well.”

 “Then see a doctor.
 You have to be careful with whatever is happening to you, so that it won’t affect my grandson,” she said.

 “We are having a party tomorrow,” Editi said.

 “What party?” her mother in-law asked.